filmaj/arc.codes.next/src/docs/en/about/mission.md

 ## Formats supported

-Architect supports a native textfile format `.arc` in addition to popular formats: `arc.json`, `arc.yaml` and `arc.toml` when teams prefer those dialects.
+Architect supports a native text file format `.arc` in addition to popular formats: `arc.json`, `arc.yaml` and `arc.toml` when teams prefer those dialects.

 The `.arc` format follows a few simple rules:

 - Whitespace is significant
 - Comments start with `#`
-- Pragmas start with `@` and orgnize cloud resources and their configuration
+- Pragmas start with `@` and organize cloud resources and their configuration

 `.arc` files define the following pragmas: